Gradient flows for empirical Bayes in high-dimensional linear models: Theoretical guarantees

-We remark that if $\tau^2>M^2$ in our starting reparametrization by $\bvarphi$, then we may simply take $\bvarphi'=\bvarphi$ and the LSI follows directly from log-concavity.
-However, choosing a large value of $\tau^2$ leads to a difficult sequence-model NPMLE problem to be solved by the evolution of $\{g_t\}$ in the joint flow, which we observe in practice can lead to unstable behavior of the discretized algorithm and slow convergence.
-Theorem \ref{thm:q_lsi} allows for any value $\tau^2>0$, for which the prior $\N_\tau*g$ is not necessarily log-concave.
+We remark that if $\tau^2>M^2$ in our starting reparametrization by $\bvarphi$ for the joint gradient flow, then we may simply take $\bvarphi'=\bvarphi$, and the LSI follows directly from log-concavity of $P_g(\bvarphi \mid \y)$.
+However, choosing a large value of $\tau^2$ leads to a difficult sequence-model NPMLE problem to be solved by the evolution of $\{g_t\}$ in the joint flow, which we observe in practice can lead to unstable behavior of the EBflow algorithm and slow convergence.
+Theorem \ref{thm:q_lsi} shows that as long as the noise variance satisfies $\sigma^2>M^2\|\X\|_\op^2$, a LSI holds for $P_g(\bvarphi \mid \y)$ under any choice of reparametrization variance for $\bvarphi$ in the allowable range $\tau^2 \in (0,\sigma^2/\|\X\|_\op^2)$ , even if the resulting posterior law $P_g(\bvarphi \mid \y)$ is far from a log-concave measure.